 While running on electric, a plastic-hulled DE corvette would be safe from mines since they are activated by magnetic signature or engine noise.
 Homing torpedoes are acoustic, seeking a ship's engine noise or the water disruption caused by a high-speed ship.
 Most types of anti-ship missiles, like Harpoon and Penguin, rely on infrared sensors.
 The only signature a Visby type DE corvette would have is a radar reflection, and that is reduced by more than half by enclosing exterior systems and using angled flat panels.
 It could be hit by wire-guided torpedoes but a submarine must stay at periscope depth to guide those visually, and if a DE corvette turns away from the torpedo while opening fire it would be a difficult to hit.
 DE corvettes and all surface combatants should have laser "dazzlers" mounted so that lookouts can instantly blind periscopes, aircraft, or whatever threat appears.
 A visible laser is best so the threat can be instantly seen and targeted by gun crews and aircraft, rather than the traditional method of finger pointing.

 The only serious threat to DE corvettes are traditional weapons guided by the human eyeball.
 This is why DE corvettes would be most effective at night, where they are literally invisible while running on electric once the captain announces: "Rig for ultra quiet, blackout, coolout, ponchos on deck."
-Ultra quiet is common sense, and so are blackout conditions, but coolout and ponchos on deck?
+Ultra quiet is common sense and so are blackout conditions, but coolout and ponchos on deck?
 Modern infrared sights are very effective, they can see a man standing at 2000 meters.
 DE corvettes may operate close to an enemy shoreline, approaching within meters to drop off or pickup reconnaissance or commando teams at night.

 DE corvettes must conduct tests to eliminate their infrared signature.
 Shutting off the diesels eliminates most all the signature, but what about stoves inside the ship, or the ships' heating system?
 If it is below freezing outside, would the heated interior of a DE corvette cause the ship to glow?
 While some things can be insulated like computers or located in a ship's interior, other steps may be required.
 The ship's heating system may be cut off, or turned down.
 Air conditioners may be shut down as they produce heat as well, and outside air vented through the ship.
 Crewmen should remain inside the ship, but if they need to venture outside to help commandos aboard or to fix something, they must wear ponchos lined with special insulation to hide most of their body heat from detection, as described in this article: combat ponchos.

-If a navy plans to conduct expeditionary or amphibious operations, it would need to deploy DE corvettes and sustain them in remote locations.
+If a navy plans to conduct expeditionary or amphibious operations, it needs to deploy DE corvettes and sustain them in remote locations.
 Small ships are difficult to maintain forward-deployed since they lack much of the organic maintenance support and crew comforts of larger ships.
-Therefore, corvette squadrons need tenders, like the recently retired Yellowstone Class AD-41 destroyer tender. (below) A deployed squadron needs two tenders to eep one on station while the other journeys to a distant port for replenishment.
+Therefore, corvette squadrons need tenders, like the retired Yellowstone Class AD-41 destroyer tender. (below) A deployed squadron needs two tenders to keep one on station while the other journeys to a distant port for replenishment.
 The squadron headquarters would remain embarked on the deployed tender at sea with larger warships in high-threat environments, or in low-threat areas it may drop anchor in a small cove at an offshore island, although it may move every few days depending on the enemy threat.

 After a couple weeks on patrol, each corvette would tie up to its tender for a few days of rest, replenishment, and repairs.
 These tenders can also support smaller patrol boats in their area, like the US Navy PC-1s.
 In more lethal environments, the tender would have to remain far offshore with destroyers as corvettes pull alongside for just a few hours for replenishment and other urgent business.
 During long deployments, the fleet commander would discover these tenders can help support his cruisers and destroyers too, making them even more valuable.